 The multi-faith chaplaincy team offers spiritual, religious and pastoral care to staff, families, and children of all faiths or none.
 They provide a 24-hour on-call service every day of the year.

 St Christopher’s Chapel on level 2 of the Variety Club Building is always open.
-We also have a multifaith room.
+We also have a multifaith room on level 2 in the Southwood building available for prayer.
 We also have a Shabbat Room for Jewish families; please ask the Chaplaincy department for details.

 Services are held in the Chapel each weekday to which all are welcome.
 Details of Sunday services at local churches are displayed on the Chaplaincy notice board.